-Contributor: written by Burkwood clinical team member Ryan Poling, M.A.
+Contributor: Burkwood clinical team member Ryan Poling, M.A.

 As someone who is recovering from addiction, you have a perspective that no one else has.
 While others can research addiction and read about it, you have lived it.

 You understand addiction in a way others do not.
 And often when a person finds freedom from drugs, alcohol, or addictive behaviors, he or she wants to share it with others.

 With your experience, you are in a unique position to help others escape the chains of addiction.
 But how can you help?